Skip to main content

 Quality Medical Measures

 At Yale New Haven Children's Hospital, we are committed to delivering the highest quality and safest care possible.
 We are also committed to sharing information about the quality of our care with our patients and their families.
 We routinely measure our performance against a comprehensive list of quality standards and benchmarks, including measures of care delivery, clinical outcomes and patient satisfaction.
 This allows us to continuously improve the quality and safety of our care.
-In 2015, we received the prestigious Quality and Safety Award from the Children's Hospital Association for our treatment of newborns with abstinence syndrome.
+We are proud to have twice received the prestigious Quality and Safety Award from the Children's Hospital Association, first in 2015 for our treatment of newborns with abstinence syndrome, and again in 2017 for the reduction of serious safety events.

 Patient Safety